🇪🇸

 What is the Ley de Startups and how does it relate to the digital nomad visa?

-The Ley de Startups (Ley 28/2022) is Spain's Startup Act, enacted in December 2022.
-Articles 69–72 created the "international teleworking visa" — commonly known as Spain's digital nomad visa.
-It allows non-EU nationals who work remotely for companies outside Spain (or freelance with limited Spanish clients) to legally reside in Spain.
+The Ley de Startups is Spain's Startup Act.
+It created the international teleworking visa, commonly known as Spain's digital nomad visa.
+It allows non-EU nationals who work remotely for companies outside Spain, or freelancers with limited Spanish clients, to legally reside in Spain.

 What is the income requirement?

-You must earn at least 200% of Spain's SMI (Salario Mínimo Interprofesional), which is approximately EUR 2,520/month or EUR 30,240/year.
-If you're bringing dependents, add 75% of the SMI per family member (~EUR 945/month per dependent).
+You must earn at least 200% of Spain's SMI, currently modeled as EUR 2,442/month or EUR 34,188/year on the SMI basis.
+If you bring dependents, additional income is required per family member.
 The SMI is adjusted annually by the Spanish government.

 Can I work for Spanish clients as a freelancer?

 Yes, but with limits.
 Freelancers can earn up to 25% of their total revenue from Spanish clients.
-The remaining 75%+ must come from international clients.
-This ensures the visa is used for genuinely remote international work, not local employment.
+The remaining income must come from international clients so that the visa remains focused on remote international work.

 What are the health insurance requirements?

 You need private health insurance from an insurer authorized to operate in Spain.
 The policy must provide full coverage with no co-pays or coverage limits for the entire duration of your stay.
-Public Spanish providers like Sanitas, Adeslas, or DKV are commonly accepted.
-International policies may need verification.
+International policies may require additional verification.

 What is the Beckham Law and can I benefit from it?

-The Beckham Law (Régimen Especial de Trabajadores Desplazados) lets qualifying new residents pay a flat 24% tax on Spanish-source income up to EUR 600,000/year for 6 tax years, instead of Spain's progressive rates (up to 47%).
-Income above EUR 600,000 is taxed at 47%.
-Foreign-source income (except employment income) is generally exempt.
-To qualify, you must not have been a Spanish tax resident in the prior 5 years.
+The Beckham Law allows qualifying new residents to pay a flat 24% tax on Spanish-source income up to EUR 600,000/year for 6 tax years, instead of Spain's standard progressive rates.
+To qualify, you generally must not have been a Spanish tax resident in the prior 5 years and must satisfy the legal conditions.

 How long does the visa processing take?

-The official processing time is 20 business days from submission of a complete application — one of the fastest in Europe.
-In practice, processing may take slightly longer if additional documents are requested.
-After arrival in Spain, you must apply for your NIE (tax ID) and TIE (residence card) within 30 days.
+The official processing time is 20 business days from submission of a complete application, making it one of the fastest in Europe.
+After arrival in Spain, you still need to apply for your NIE and TIE within 30 days.

 Can my family join me?

 Yes.
-Your spouse or registered partner, dependent children, and in some cases dependent parents can apply alongside you or join later via family reunification.
-Each dependent requires additional proof of income (75% of SMI per person, ~EUR 945/month).
-Dependents receive their own residence authorization and may work in Spain.
+Your spouse or registered partner, dependent children, and in some cases dependent parents can apply with you or later through family reunification.
+Each dependent requires additional proof of income and receives their own residence authorization.

 Can I eventually get permanent residence or citizenship?

 Yes.
-After 3 years on the digital nomad visa, you can transition to a standard residence permit.
-After 5 years of continuous legal residence, you can apply for permanent residence.
-Spanish citizenship requires 10 years of legal residence, reduced to just 2 years for nationals of Latin American countries, Philippines, Equatorial Guinea, Andorra, and Portugal.
+After 3 years on the digital nomad visa, you can move into a standard residence track.
+After 5 years of continuous legal residence, you can generally apply for permanent residence.
+Citizenship usually requires 10 years of legal residence, with shorter periods for certain nationalities.

 Do I need to be in Spain to apply?

-No. You apply for the D-type visa at the Spanish consulate or embassy in your current country of residence.
-Once approved, you receive the visa, travel to Spain, and then register for your NIE/TIE locally.
-You cannot apply from within Spain as a tourist.
+No. You apply for the D-type visa at the Spanish consulate or embassy in your country of residence, receive the visa, travel to Spain, and then register for your NIE and TIE locally.

 What happens if my application is denied?

-If denied, you'll receive a written explanation of the reasons.
-You can appeal or reapply after addressing the issues.
-Note that having a prior Spain visa denial within the last year can affect future applications.
-Common denial reasons include insufficient income documentation, inadequate health insurance, or failure to demonstrate a genuine remote work arrangement.
+If denied, you receive a written explanation of the reasons.
+You can appeal or reapply after correcting the issues.
+Common refusal reasons include insufficient income documentation, inadequate health insurance, or failure to prove a genuine remote work arrangement.

 Do I need to speak Spanish?

-No. There is no Spanish language proficiency requirement for the digital nomad visa.
-However, basic Spanish is helpful for daily life and navigating bureaucratic processes.
-Language proficiency may be required later if you apply for Spanish citizenship.
+No. There is no formal Spanish language requirement for the digital nomad visa.
+However, basic Spanish can be very helpful in everyday life and when navigating administrative procedures.

 What is the difference between the remote employee and freelancer pathways?